Back pain is one of the world’s biggest health problems and is something that most people will experience during some stage in their lives.

 Basically, they aren’t caused by serious conditions, such as inflammatory arthritis, infection, fracture or cancer.

-What percent of the population will experience back pain?
+What percentage of the population will experience back pain?

 One-half of all working Americans, which equates to around 80 million people, admit to having back pain symptoms each year.

-95% of those suffering will recover within a few months, with 5% developing chronic LBP (i.e pain that lasts for 3 months or longer).
+95% of those suffering will recover within a few months, with 5% developing chronic LBP (i.e pain that lasts for 3 months or longer), according to recent back injury statistics.

 However, reoccurrence is frequent, ranging from a 20-44% likelihood within one year for those employed and aged between 15-64 years old.